 2. How to get started writing your Will

 For more than half of Australia’s adult population, making a Will is something they never got round to doing – even though it could mean their loved ones may not be provided for if it becomes too late!
-A staggering 52% of us have not prepared the vital legal document, according to comparison site finder.com.au.
+A staggering 52% of us have not prepared the vital legal document, which is a concerning statistic.

 A DIY Will can be an affordable way to do the same job without a solicitor, but it can easily go wrong.
 A high level of care is required to make it a legally binding document.